chevereto/v4-admin/settings/external-storage.md

 ## S3 compatible

+Storage type: `s3compatible`

-Besides some common settings, S3 compatible requires to provide the region and the endpoint.
+S3 compatible requires to provide the region and the endpoint.

 | Value    | Description      |
 | -------- | ---------------- |